micheledurante/dwarven-codex/dwarven_grammar_book.md

 Urist eats cheese there.
 ```

-In Standard Dwarven the usage of `-akk` is recommended but in Dwarven this is mandatory, e.g.:
+In Standard Dwarven the usage of `-akk` is recommended but in Dwarven this is mandatory:

 ```
 Urist alodakkdeb(-udiz) Shokmug.